San Joaquin Jail

 Visitation

-- Each inmate may receive two visits per week and visitors may only visit once per day.
+- Each inmate is allowed two visits per week and visitors may only visit once per day; each visit is strictly limited to 45 minutes.

 Communication

-- Phone and visiting-room conversations may be monitored and recorded; using the visiting room implies consent except for properly assigned attorney, religious, or physician visits.
+- Visiting-room telephone conversations at San Joaquin Jail may be monitored and recorded, and using the visiting area implies consent except for properly assigned attorney, religious, or physician visits.

-- You can reach an incarcerated person by phone, video, or approved messaging apps.
+- You can reach an incarcerated person by phone, video, or approved electronic messaging apps.

-- San Joaquin Jail references SmartDeposit as the online vendor for inmate deposits.
+- San Joaquin Jail uses SmartDeposit as the online vendor for inmate deposits.

-- Staff will only provide information about funds you personally deposited and will not disclose inmate purchases.
+- Jail staff will only provide information about funds you personally deposited and will not disclose inmate purchases.

 Topic Overviews